nusco/narjillos/backlog.md

 * Enable passing entire id to Lab instead of just the experiment seed °
 * Automatically purge experiment temp file °
 * Automatically recover missing experiment from temp file °
+* "--serious" option to start with persistence, ancestry, and learge heap
 * View stats for followed narjillo (age, energy, times eaten, genome...)
 * Encode CPU floatpoint precision in the experiment id (instead of using strictfp)